Self-discovery exercises: 10 tools to understand yourself

 How it works: Identify three recent times when you were fully engaged, producing good work, and felt energized at the end of the day.
 For each, answer: What was the task or situation?
 Who were you with?
 What was the physical environment?
 What constraints or structure existed?
 How much autonomy did you have?

 Look for patterns.
-Psychologist Mihaly Csikszentmihalyi studied thousands of people during peak performance moments and found that the conditions producing flow – the right balance of challenge and skill, clear goals, immediate feedback – reveal what genuinely engages each person at the deepest level [9].
-Your peak performance conditions are a blueprint for a life that engages you fully, not just a work tip.
+Psychologist Mihaly Csikszentmihalyi studied thousands of people during peak performance moments.
+He found that the conditions producing flow, the right balance of challenge and skill, clear goals, and immediate feedback, reveal what genuinely engages each person at the deepest level [9].
+Your peak performance conditions describe more than a work tip.
+They point to the kind of life that keeps you fully engaged.

 Time needed: 30-45 minutes of reflection and writing